UPDATE: Botswana’s Legal System and Legal Research

 - Fombad, C.M., “Botswana,” in Vernon Palmer (ed.), Mixed Jurisdictions Worldwide.
 The Third Legal Family, 2nd ed., Cambridge, Cambridge University Press, (2012), pp.481-527.

-- Country Reports on Human Rights Practices: Botswana (U.S. Dept. of State).
+- Country Reports on Human Rights Practices: Botswana, U.S. Dept. of State (annual reports)

-- International Religious Freedom Reports: Botswana (U.S. Dept. of State).
+- International Religious Freedom Reports: Botswana, U.S. Dept. of State (annual reports).